danieltomasz/danieltomasz.github.io/content/posts/pdf-quarto-tips.md

 ### My solution

 By default, latex is adding a page break after each chapter, and the `index.md` file is treated as a chapter, even if empty.
-I am cheating a bit, not solving the problem, but hiding it by relaxing `\clearpage`` behaviour in latex.
+As a hack, I am  hiding the problem by relaxing `\clearpage` behaviour in latex.

 I am leaving my `index.md` file almost empty, I'm just adding this latex code [^1]: